yarml/HeliumOS/writeups/apic.md

 Going back to interrupt allocation, I should probably also allocate this interrupt in only one processor, so the logic for interrupt initialization should change, I can make life simple and make BSP handle all interrupts from external devices, which doesn't look that bad tbh.

+I have spent some days thinking and decided I don't want kernel modules anymore.
+They have advantages, but those advantages are irrelevant considering how small my kernel is.
+On the other side, my implementation of kernel modules is missing a lot of things, I can't have switch statements in kernel modules, I am pretty sure I can fix that with enough research, but it's the idea that there are a lot of things that don't work and each one of them requires research to fix on its own.
+It was a fun experience to implement and all, but it needs to go out.
+I am also removing the filesystem for now, I will reimplement one in the future.
+Normally the filesystem was supposed to be how user space processes communicate with the kernel, but right now they are only used to communicate between the kernel modules and the kernel core, which is a lot of overhead for what otherwise would have been a function call.